MaverickJune/DCN_2024_FALL/README.md

 2. HTTP server (Includes GET, POST, HTTP Authentication) Please refer to the included "[Project 1] Socket Programming.pdf" for project details for the HTTP server and the torrent application.
 3. Distributed ML via WebRTC

+# Acknowledgement

+project 1 is originated from https://github.com/cakeng